-Our job is to do all we can to help you succeed but we can't do this unless you talk to us about anything that is worrying you.
+Our job is to do all we can to help you succeed but we cannot do this unless you talk to us about anything that is worrying you.

-You will be allocated a personal tutor whose job it is to deal with any problems that can't be settled at lecturer level, plus more general concerns that you might have, for example any problems you might have which may be affecting your work.
+You will be allocated a personal tutor whose job it is to deal with any problems that cannot be settled at lecturer level, plus more general concerns that you might have, for example any problems you might have which may be affecting your work.

-The Programme Manager (PM) has overall responsibility for the running of the Foundation Year Law Studies and the well-being of the students.
+The Programme Manager (PM) has overall responsibility for the running of the LLB (Hons) and the well-being of the students.